kirpi-1/EEGle-Eye/readme.md

 |class| INTEGER | NOT NULL| The classification of this record|
 |sess_id|TEXT|(FOREIGN KEY)|The session ID.
 This is a foreign key that references sessions(sess_id)|
 |time_in|TIMESTAMPTZ|NOT NULL|A timestamp with timezone (UTC) of the time this record came in.
 Currently calculated by the ML worker|

+Use the [create_hypertable](https://docs.timescale.com/latest/getting-started/creating-hypertables) function using the time_in column to enable timescaleDB